Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

 where $\mathbf v=(v_1,v_2)$ is the velocity field, $P$ is the scalar pressure, and $\mathbf v_0$ is a given divergence-free field (i.e., $\nabla\mathbf\cdot\mathbf v_0=0$).
 Here the fluid is assumed to be of unit density.
 For boundary condition, we assume that there is no mass flow across the boundary, i.e.,

 where $\mathbf n$ denotes the unit normal exterior to $D$.
 Of course $\mathbf v_0$ is supposed to satisfy \eqref{bc} as well.

-Introduce the scalar vorticity $\omega:=\partial_{x_1}v_2-\partial_{x_2}v_1,$ the signed magnitude of the vorticity vector curl$\mathbf v$ (we can regard \eqref{euler} as a system of equations in three dimensions with $\mathbf v$ and $P$ not depending on the third spatial variable).
-Now we show that the Euler equation \eqref{euler} has an equivalent vorticity form.
+Introduce the scalar vorticity $\omega:=\partial_{x_1}v_2-\partial_{x_2}v_1,$ the signed magnitude of the vorticity vector curl$\mathbf v$ (regarding \eqref{euler} as a system of equations in three dimensions with $\mathbf v$ and $P$ not depending on the third spatial variable).
+Below we show that the Euler equation \eqref{euler} has an equivalent vorticity form.
 First, taking the curl on both sides of the first equation of \eqref{euler} we see that $\omega$ satisfies the following transport equation